 The Annapurna Circuit Trek is hands down the most popular trek in Nepal.
 During peak season, roughly 300 trekkers reach the trail every day.
-In fact, the Annapurna Circuit Trek is consistently ranked among the best foot paths in the entire world.
+The Annapurna Circuit Trek is consistently ranked among the best footpaths in the entire world.
 From the subtropical jungle to the desolate orange-red rock structures in the Lower Mustang region to the rugged mountains, this trek provides a full taste of the Annapurna region.
-The Annapurna Circuit trailcombines the Annapurna and the Mustang regions –two unique and treasured landscapes of Nepal. providing some culturally and spiritually famous destinations for the journey.
+The Annapurna Circuit trail combines the Annapurna and the Mustang regions –two unique and treasured landscapes of Nepal. providing some culturally and spiritually famous destinations for the journey.
 It is estimated that the total distance of the route is between 160-230 km (100-145 mi).

 Trekking is possible throughout the year, but Spring (March to May) and Autumn (September to November) provide the best weather.
 During the Spring, there is a bit more color and the rhododendrons are blooming, and in the Autumn months, the skies are generally clearer.
 The Annapurna Circuit Trek requires fitness and acclimatization to avoid acute mountain sickness.
 Shikhar Adventure arranges the trek with complete management.
 Please, feel free to contact us for more detailed information.

-A representative from Shikhar Adventure will welcome you our hotel.
+A representative from Shikhar Adventure will welcome you to our hotel.
 We will prepare you with information and gear for your trek.
-Overnight at hotel.
+Overnight at the hotel.

-After taking breakfast in Kathmandu, we take a drive to Besisahar, the district center of the Lamjung region.
+After taking breakfast in Kathmandu, we take a drive to Besisahar, the district center of the Lamjung region, and again 4/5 hours Jeep drive to Chame.
 The picturesque scenery of the Marshyangdi River Valley and terraced hillsides distract us during the drive.
 Overnight at guest house.